neoimpulseGmbH/sap-build-code/4_Enhancing_with_Joule.md

     *Add the new values for the column firstContact*

-3. Adapt UI via command `
+3. Adapt UI via command `/ui5` and enter a prompt (if command does not show, select annotation.cds as context)

 ---